-A safe and settled home is the cornerstone on which individuals and families can build a better quality of life.
+Well-designed homes and neighbourhoods can help to create thriving and sustainable communities and a safe and settled home is the cornerstone on which individuals and families can build a good quality of life.
 Good quality housing is not only essential to health and wellbeing, but it can also enhance the lives of adults and the life-chances of children.
-It can enable people to access the services they need and allows them to maintain independence, provide stability and help to create thriving and sustainable communities.
+It can enable people to access the services they need, allow them to maintain independence and provide stability.